National Woman Suffrage Association: Comparison to AWSA

-Even after the Fifteenth Amendment was ratified in 1870, differences between the two organizations remained.
-During the Gilded Age, these differences became more clear.
+Even after the Fifteenth Amendment was ratified in 1870, some important differences remained between the two organizations, and others emerged over time.

 The NWSA worked mostly at the federal level, focusing on a constitutional amendment to achieve women's suffrage, while the AWSA worked toward the same goal mostly at the state level.
 The NWSA's meetings were open to everyone, but the AWSA allowed only delegates from recognized state organizations to vote at its meetings, although any member could attend and speak.
 The NWSA initially dealt with several women's issues, such as divorce reform and equal pay for women, while the AWSA focused almost exclusively on suffrage.
 The AWSA's membership included both women and men, and its first president was a man, Henry Ward Beecher.
 Stanton had originally proposed that the NWSA's membership be limited to women, but her proposal was not accepted.
 In practice, however, the overwhelming majority of the NWSA members and officers were women.
 The NWSA held its conventions in Washington in accordance with its strategy of working primarily at the federal level, while the AWSA, working mainly at the state level, met in various cities across the country.

 The author of a study of African American women in the suffrage movement lists nine who participated in the AWSA during the 1870s and six who participated in the NWSA.
-Elizabeth Cady Stanton and additional NWSA members employed racism in order to distinguish female suffrage from black male suffrage.
+Stanton, a NWSA leader, "moved to sever the women's rights movement from its earlier moorings in the antislavery tradition."
+She periodically "appealed to racial and ethnic prejudices, arguing that native-born white women deserved the vote more than non-whites and immigrants."
+Lee Boomer and New-York Historical Society educators noted that "while the NWSA did not prohibit Black women from joining at the national level, local [NWSA] organizations could reject their participation."